vanilla-reforged/vmangos-docker/README.md

 ### Whats different

 - All variables can now be given in the .env file of the root directory.
-- /src/ directory contains dependencies which are copied into the containers at build.
+- /src/ directory contains dependencies, which are copied into the containers at build.
-- /vol/ directory contains volumes mounted when the containers are running.
+- /vol/ directory contains volumes mounted, when the containers are running.
-- Mapping directory path similar in host and container where apps don't expect a specific path.
+- Directory paths for volumes are similar in host and container, where apps don't expect a specific path within the container.
-- Non persistent containers (build, extractors) run with root.
+- Non-persistent containers run with root.
 - Scripts starting with 0X are meant for setup.
-- Scripts starting with 1X are meant for rare update tasks.
+- Scripts starting with 1X are meant for update tasks.
-- Scripts starting with 2X are meant for backup / maintenance task and are intended to be run as cron jobs.
+- Scripts starting with 2X are meant for backup and maintenance tasks and are intended to be run as cron jobs.

 The Instructions below have been edited to reflect the changes to setting up and using the project.